yzITI/aslide-web/README.md

 pluginMsgIn { // from ASlide to plugin

-  session: 'current session id', // reply on ready

   // update slide
   slide: {/* slide object */},

+  // ONLY for slide page
+  session: 'current session id', // reply on ready

   // ONLY for editor page:
   responses: { // full update